 Liverpool had secured their 18th top-flight title.
 The Guardian quoted Graeme Souness, after he had captained the Reds to a league title in ’84, when he said “maybe by our standards we didn’t deserve to win the league.
 But, by everybody else’s we did.”
 His words had seemed as relevant in 1990 as they had back then.

 Liverpool had stuttered and stammered their way through the season and gifted their rivals a number of opportunities to usurp them.
 They had all failed to do so, and this Liverpool team punished them for their shortcomings.
 However, it would be a trick they couldn’t repeat.

 The advent of the Premier League saw Liverpool drift away, and although at that birth of the 90s none of could see the walls crumbling all around us, crumble they did.

 It would take a bespectacled German called Jurgen Klopp to rebuild the fallen empire with his bare hands.
-With hope in our hearts, we look forward to seeing the job finished in May 2020.
+With hope in our hearts, fans finally saw the job finished in 2020.

 Manager: Kenny Dalglish

 Top Scorer: John Barnes (28 all comps)